+"Good Advice."
 The Justice Guardians helped me think through a very difficult situation.

 You've likely found yourself annoyed with unwanted calls to your cell phone or landline at one point or another.
 For decades, telemarketers have been a national nuisance.
 But did you know that many calls which use automated dialers and prerecorded messages are also illegal under a federal law called the Telephone Consumer Protection Act (TCPA), along with state laws in New Mexico and many other states?